32″ electronic ink on the wall

 First I formatted the 32GB micro SD card using the recommended tool from SDCard.org: https://www.sdcard.org/downloads/formatter/

 Then I downloaded the official Raspberry PI Imager which when run, let me pick which operating system to clone.
-I picked the recommended variant at the top (2GB), but in retrospect I think I could have gotten away with the minimum installation (0.4GB).
+Since the Raspberry will be accessed via SSH, I picked the minimum installation (0.4GB).

 Raspberry Pi Setup